Minnesota senior homes struggle with virus testing backlogs, delays

 Eventually, the facility received good news: All 80 staff and 90 residents tested negative for the coronavirus.

-“Trying to coordinate a facility-wide test requires a lot of coordination, so any delay is frustrating,” said Arlan Swanson, administrator and chief executive at the Maple Lawn Senior Care.
+“Trying to coordinate a facility-wide test requires a lot of coordination, so any delay is frustrating,” said Arlan Swanson, administrator and chief executive at Maple Lawn.
 “Somehow someone in the system must have known that the supplies were not going to arrive, but it was not communicated to us.”

+Some public health experts said problems with obtaining timely tests will persist until new, more rapid tests are developed.

 “Everyone would love more rapid tests that have a high reliability, but that’s largely beyond our control,” said Greely of Jones-Harrison.
 “That’s in the hands of the scientists and the laboratories.”